owlbarn/tutorial/book/regression/README.md

 - : unit = ()
 ```

+The result shows that, the trained model has more than 99% prediction accuracy when applied on the original dataset.
+Of course, a more suitable approach is to use a new set of test data set.

 **Decision Boundary**

-The physical meaning of classification is to draw a decision boundary in a hyperplane.
+As we have said, the physical meaning of classification is to draw a *decision boundary* in a hyperplane to divide different groups of data points.
-For example, if we are using a linear model $h$ within the logistic function, the linear model itself divide the points into two halves in the plane.
+For example, if we are using a linear model $h$ within the sigmoid function, the linear model itself divide the points into two halves in the plane.
 Use [@eq:regression:logistic_result] as an example, any $x_0$, $x_1$ that makes the $h(x_0, x_1) > 0$ is taken as positive, otherwise it's negative.
 Therefore, the boundary line we need to draw is: $16~x_0 + 12~x_1 + 20 = 0$, or  $x_1 = -(4x_0 + 5)/3$.
+We can visualise this decision boundary on a 2D-plane and how it divides the two groups of data.

 ```ocaml env=regression:logistic
 open Owl